Patriots can clinch playoff berth and AFC East title with win over Bills - Boston News, Weather, Sports | WHDH 7News

 Key injuries

-Bills: Buffalo is getting healthier with RT Spencer Brown (right shoulder) expected to return after missing two games. … DE Joey Bosa (hamstring/wrist) has a chance to return after he resumed practicing on a limited basis after missing one game. … LB Terrel Bernard’s status remains uncertain after missing two games with an elbow issue.
+Bills: Buffalo is getting healthier with RT Spencer Brown (right shoulder) expected to return after missing two games. … DE Joey Bosa (hamstring/wrist) has no injury designation, meaning he should return from a one-game absence. … LB Terrel Bernard is questionable after missing two games with an elbow issue.
+So is CB Christian Benford after injuring a toe in practice this week.

 Patriots: Rookie LT Will Campbell won’t play for the second straight game after he was placed on injured reserve Nov.
 26 with a knee injury. … LG Jared Wilson began the week as a full participant after sitting out last week with an ankle injury. … RB Terrell Jennings started the week in the concussion protocol.